aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Strengths of the Plotly/Dash Approach

-**Rapid Prototyping**: Building the dashboard required approximately 1,000 lines of Python code with no separate JavaScript, CSS, or HTML files.
-The entire user interface—from headings and paragraphs to tables and buttons—is constructed using Dash's HTML component library, which translates Python function calls into browser-rendered HTML.
-This unified Python-only workflow eliminates the need to manage multiple file types and languages.
-Comparable functionality in traditional web frameworks would require 3-4× the code volume across multiple languages.
+**Rapid Prototyping**: The unified Python-only workflow eliminates the need to manage separate JavaScript, CSS, or HTML files.
+Comparable functionality in traditional web frameworks would require substantially more code distributed across multiple languages and file types.

 **Declarative Visualization**: Plotly's graph object syntax enables clear, readable figure specifications where visual attributes directly correspond to code statements.
 Debugging and modification prove straightforward compared to imperative drawing APIs.